 Cutis rhomboidalis nuchae primarily occurs in older individuals with lighter skin colors, particularly those with a history of prolonged sun exposure.
 Those who work outside are predisposed to cutis rhomboidalis nuchae.

 Cutis rhomboidalis nuchae appears on the back of the neck as deep wrinkling and furrowing of the skin associated with a leathery texture.

-For prevention of cutis rhomboidalis nuchae and other signs of sun damage, sun exposure should be avoided midday (10:00 AM to 3:00 PM), sun-protective clothing should be worn (tightly woven clothes and hats), and sunscreen should be applied (SPF 30 UVA and UVB rays) with sun protection factor (SPF) 30 or above.
+Ideally, prevent cutis rhomboidalis nuchae and other types of sun damage by avoiding sun exposure midday (10:00 AM to 3:00 PM), wearing sun-protective clothing (tightly woven clothes and hats), and applying a broad-spectrum sunscreen (meaning it blocks UVA and UVB rays) with sun protection factor (SPF) 30 or above.

-Cutis rhomboidalis nuchae does not require medical intervention but is a sign of severe sun damage.
+Cutis rhomboidalis nuchae does not require medical care, but it is a sign of severe sun damage.
 Seeing a medical professional to look for other signs of skin damage, such as sun-induced skin cancers, is recommended.

 Bolognia J, Schaffer JV, Cerroni L. Dermatology.
 4th ed.
 Philadelphia, PA: Elsevier; 2018.

 James WD, Elston D, Treat JR, Rosenbach MA.
 Andrew’s Diseases of the Skin.
 13th ed.
 Philadelphia, PA: Elsevier; 2019.

 Kang S, Amagai M, Bruckner AL, et al. Fitzpatrick’s Dermatology.
 9th ed.
 New York, NY: McGraw-Hill Education; 2019.

 Last modified on July 27th, 2023 at 3:44 pm